 RTU stands for remote terminal unit and is used for remote telemetry and controlling of process.
 It is a microprocessor-based device that forms a connection with sensors, transmitters, and other equipment.

 The RTU when connected with sensors and monitors at the remote site allows transmission of data to the central station where the task of collecting and monitoring is performed.
 Generally, serial ports (like RS232) are used to form communication between RTU and central stations.

-IED stands for Intellect Electronic Devices.
+IED stands for Intelligent Electronic Devices.
 These devices are basically microprocessor-based controllers, relays and regulators, etc. that can serially communicate with the other devices of the SCADA system.

 More specifically, IED is a device that consists of microprocessors and holds the ability to transmit and receive data or control to or from any external device.
 The external devices can be transducer, relays, control units, etc.